afAfzali/PHiFL-CGAN/README.md

         .
 Dataset
 --
 Your need to download FEMNIST dataset.
-Femnist is naturally non-IID....?
+FEMNIST is naturally non-IID....?